LAMOR-yonsei/lamor-yonsei.github.io/content/authors/LSH/_index.md

 ---
 # Display name
-title: Joonsung Park
+title: Sehyun Lee

 # Full name (for SEO)
-first_name: Joonsung
+first_name: Sehyun
-last_name: Park
+last_name: Lee

 # Username (this should match the folder name)
 authors:
-  - 01PJS
+  - LSH

+order: 3

 # Is this the primary user of the site?
 superuser: false